wellrestedphp/wellrested/README.md

 WellRESTed
 ==========

-WellRESTed provides classes to help you create RESTful APIs and work with HTTP requests and responses.
+WellRESTed is a microframework for creating RESTful APIs in PHP.
+It provides a lightwight yet powerful routing system and classes to make working with HTTP requests and responses clean and easy.

 Requirements
 ------------